raydiode/RSSFeed-Learning-Project/README.md

 ##### RSS Aggregator Learning Project - A Guided Learning Journey

 This document outlines a self-guided learning project to build a personalised news and entertainment aggregator using FreshRSS.
 The project focuses on privacy, clean reading experience, and accessibility.
-Claude.ai is being used as an AI teaching assistant throughout this journey - the provided prompt template helps maintain context and learning continuity across sessions.
+Claude.ai is being used as an AI teaching assistant throughout this journey - the provided prompt template helps maintain context and learning continuity across sessions. **Claud.ai was used to produce a summary of instructions for each module based on the conversations that took place during implementation**.

 **Project Aims**
 This project combines practical skills in modern development tools and practices whilst building a useful personal application.
 We'll use the command line interface (CLI) wherever possible to build strong foundational skills in development.